| WCATS Bat Jum Dao(Eight Slashing/Piercing Sword-Set)

 Kong for Canada, GM Moy Yat gave him this pair of BJD as

+his parting gift.
+(See pictures below.)
 Note that Sifu Chan's BJDs are, what I refer to as,

 2-in-1 swords; that is, the two are flushed together to